The Pros and Cons of Bonding or Cementing Restorations

-Today more than ever, we have plenty of choices to make when planning and delivering our indirect restorations.
+Today, more than ever, we have plenty of choices when planning and delivering our indirect restorations.
 Chief among those decisions is whether to bond or cement our restorations.

-For me, this decision starts at the treatment planning stage by keeping the following pros and cons in mind.
+For me, this decision starts at the treatment planning stage by considering the following pros and cons.

 • Very strong and predictable to enamel